Colorado Supreme Court

 If you meet the aforementioned guidelines, please reference OAA’s Re-Application for NST Accommodations – General Instructions to submit a re-application request.

-Type 3 - Courtesy Accommodation Request for a Health-Related Condition
+Type 3 - Courtesy Request for a Health-Related Condition

-Upon completion and submission of the Courtesy Accommodations Request form, OAA will provide courtesy accommodations for health-related conditions.
-Courtesy accommodations must be such that they do not alter or deviate from the standard exam testing schedule at the main site location.
+Upon completion and submission of the Courtesy Request form, OAA will provide courtesies for health-related conditions.
+Courtesy requests must be such that they do not alter or deviate from the standard exam testing schedule at the main site location.

 Requests submitted after the filing deadline for a health-related condition or injury that was unknown at the time of the filing deadline will also be considered but could be denied.

-Please reference OAA’s Courtesy Accommodation Request – General Instructions to submit a courtesy accommodation request.
+Please reference OAA’s Courtesy Request – General Instructions to submit a courtesy request.

 NOTICE CONCERNING THE SUBMISSION OF DOCUMENTS IN DIGITAL FORMAT